HenrikBechmann/react-infinite-grid-scroller/README.md

 # Features

-- Rapid scroll, horizontal or vertical
+- Rapid infinite scroll, horizontal or vertical
 - single or multiple rows or columns
 - rapid repositioning in large lists (through scroll thumb or programmatically)
 - dynamic pivot (horizontal/vertical back and forth) while maintaining position in list